socrateslee/paipe/docs/guide/json.md

 {"name":"Jupiter"}
 ```

-## Use `--extract`
+## Use `--extract`/`-e`

-If the model response is in  format but wrapped in a markdown code block, you can use `--extract` to extract the JSON result.
+If the model response is in  format but wrapped in a markdown code block, you can use `--extract`/`-e` to extract the JSON result.
 Here's an example:

 ```bash
 $ paipe --extract json "The world is full of [mask].
 Find a proper word to fill the mask and return in JSON format."